malykdim/thestonemagic/README.md

   * Home page with navigation to the gallery and the contact page.
   * Gallery with all available exquisite mosaic panneaux, where each panneaux can be accessed separately with details.
   * The Contact page consists of form for sending messages.
-  * Social links

 ## Private part (available for registered users)
- * The registration/login pages are meant for authors only.
+ * The login page is meant for authors only.
  * After successful authentication, an internal gallery update panel is accessed.

 ### Functionality